DataKinds/datakinds.github.io/_posts/2018-08-04-handling-my-ocd.md

 I suffer from really bad OCD.
 It usually manifests itself in the form of constant obsessions that run through my mind, like intrusive thoughts on steroids.
 When there's any uncertainty in my life I obsess over it non-stop.
 It gets incredibly bad, to the point where I can't conduct myself because of the overwhelming anxiety that this all causes.

-It's really difficult for me to share this intimate detail with the entire internet, when this isn't even something that most of my close friends know.
-But, I want to share it in order to share how try to deal with all of this.
+It's really difficult for me to share this intimate detail with the entire internet when this isn't even something that most of my close friends know.
+But, I want to share it in order to share how to try to deal with all of this.

 # The Methods I Use